Presidential Innovation Fellows: White House Fellows

 In terms of extreme selectiveness, the Presidential Innovation Fellows program is similar to the White House Fellows program.
 In addition, both are non-partisan programs.
 However, the White House Fellows program is focused on preparing future national leaders using special assistant roles to top-ranking government officials.
 In contrast, the Presidential Innovation Fellows are tasked with leading highly accelerated tactical and technical projects, with many of the projects rapidly delivering new functioning systems, processes, and software applications using principles derived from Lean Startup methodology.
 Organizationally, White House Fellows are presidential appointees administered through the White House Office.
 The program established by President Lyndon Johnson in 1964.

 Presidential Management Fellows

-The PIF program is distinct and separate from the Presidential Management Fellows Program, the latter of which focuses primarily on recruiting recent graduates as citizen-scholars as a pathway to long-term Federal careers.
-Presidential Management Fellows are administered via the U.S. Office of Personnel Management.
+The PIF program is distinct and separate from the Presidential Management Fellows Program, the latter of which focused primarily on recruiting recent graduates as citizen-scholars as a pathway to long-term Federal careers until its termination in 2025.
+Presidential Management Fellows were administered via the U.S. Office of Personnel Management.
 The Presidential Management Fellows Program was initially established as the Presidential Management Intern Program in 1977.